GNOME/gtk/docs/reference/gtk/input-handling.md

 and they are managed by `GtkShortcutController`.

 Note that GTK does not do anything to map the primary shortcut modifier to <kbd>Command</kbd> on macOS.
-If you want to let your application work on macOS, you explicitly need to provide keyboard shortcuts.
+If you want to let your application to follow macOS user experience conventions, you must create macOS-specific keyboard shortcuts.
 The <kbd>Command</kbd> is named `Meta` (`GDK_META_MASK`) in GTK.

 ## Text input